“This is the good part of my theories. You must continue this work.”

-“This is the good part of my theories.
-You must continue this work.” –Albert Einstein – despondent after Hiroshima and Nagasaki – to Philo T. Farnsworth in 1948
+–Albert Einstein – despondent after Hiroshima and Nagasaki – to Philo T. Farnsworth in 1948

-“I’ve seen all I need to see.”
-Philo T. Farnsworth – to his wife after conducting a clandestine, late-night fusor ‘run’ in 1966
+–Philo T. Farnsworth – to his wife after conducting a clandestine, late-night fusor ‘run’ in 1966

 “We were close.
-We were very close.” – Eugene Meeks, Farnsworth colleague, in 2001
+We were very close.”

-1. Introduction:
+1. Introduction

 Controlled Nuclear Fusion has been a Holy Grail of modern science for more than 80 years.
 Utilizing the same reaction found in our Sun and all the stars, controlled fusion offers the promise of a clean, (relatively) safe, and inexhaustible source of industrial energy derived from the Earth’s most abundant resource: seawater.

-The concept presents a tantalizing scientific riddle: how do you bottle a star?
+How do you bottle a star?

-What sort of “container” can withstand the heat of the sun without either extinguishing the star or melting the bottle?
-Science has wrestled with this conundrum since the middle of the 20th Century, with little to show for the effort other than considerable expense of mostly public treasure.
+Science and industry have wrestled with this celestial challenge since the middle of the 20th Century, with little to show for the effort other than considerable expense of public treasure.

-We believe that experiments conducted more than 50 years ago demonstrated a promising approach to controlling nuclear fusion.
-We will attempt to explain why such a promising pursuit could go unrealized.
-More importantly, we will show how the mystery will never be resolved short of a renewed, full-scale laboratory effort.
+We will attempt to explain how such a promising pursuit could go unrealized. – and how the mystery will never be resolved short of a renewed, full-scale laboratory effort.
 We will then propose an outline for just such an undertaking.

 2. Background: The Fusor

 Since the middle of the 20th Century, governments of the industrialized world have assumed authority over most fusion research, and have collectively invested billions of dollars in what can only be described as “monolithic” approaches to the fusion problem: large, complicated and costly machines that use either massive magnets or powerful lasers to compress atomic particles into a fusion reaction.
-The most successful of these efforts have succeeded in producing only minimal bursts of fusion at an astronomical reaction-per-dollar ratio.
+The most successful of these efforts have succeeded in producing only minimal bursts of fusion at an astronomical dollars spent per-reaction ratio.

 Meanwhile, mostly ignored by the established interests in nuclear research is the work of Philo T. Farnsworth, who died in 1971 after devoting the last 20 years of his life to the pursuit of fusion.